-If you got engaged to a U.S. citizen and then entered the United States on a K-1 fiance visa, and you are planning to make your home in the U.S., it is best not to plan on leaving again for the five months or more that it will likely take to get your U.S. residency (a green card).
+If you got engaged to a U.S. citizen and then entered the United States on a K-1 fiancé visa, and you are planning to make your permanent home in the U.S., it is best not to plan on leaving again soon.
+Ideally, you will not depart until you have already gotten married and submitted an application for U.S. residency (a green card).
 This article explains the details, namely that:

-Obtaining Advance Parole is usually fairly easy, though not guaranteed.
-Most applicants for adjustment of status simply include the form for it -- Form I-131 -- along with their adjustment application, whether they plan on traveling or not.
-You need not pay any extra fee to include this application with your adjustment packet ($360 as of early 2013).
+Obtaining Advance Parole is fairly easy when it's part of an adjustment application.
+Most applicants for adjustment of status simply include the form for it—Form I-131—along with their adjustment application, whether they plan on traveling or not.
+You need not pay any extra fee to include this application with your adjustment packet.